 Your embarrassment seems to freeze you, and your anger makes you want to punch the wall.
 What to do?
 The offender belongs to the family.
-You love her even as you cringe.
-He’s not about to be disinvited or disinherited.
-But you are really tired of having your holiday tainted by the stress of anticipating and struggling with what this person is going to say or do.
+You love them even as you cringe.
+They’re not about to be disinvited or disinherited.
+But you are tired of having your holiday tainted by the stress of anticipating and struggling with what this person is going to say or do.

-How can you keep your cool during these difficult moments — and how might you talk to your family member about the discomfort he or she creates?
-Psychologist and coach Amy Johnson has some timely advice for handling a difficult relative.
+How can you keep your cool during these difficult moments — and how might you talk to your family member about the discomfort they create?
+Psychologist and coach Amy Johnson, PhD, has some timely advice for handling a difficult relative.

 - Fearing the worst.
 Anticipatory dread of what Cousin Mike is going to say or do this year can create unrealistic worst-case scenarios and increase your stress, long before the actual scene plays out.

 - Checking out.
 The feelings of embarrassment you’re likely to experience when the problem person starts pushing the family’s buttons are likely to make you “space out” during the episode, freezing your response to the person and to others in the family.

 - Anger and blame.
 Disgust with the difficult family member’s behavior may prompt you to overreact internally or externally or both, judging the person as bad, impossible, or stupid.
 This can lead to a blowup that turns an uncomfortable situation into something dangerously explosive.

 - Force of habit.
 Aunt Dolores has been trotting out her cringeworthy views so often at family gatherings that everybody has simply sunk into a sort of dull, stoical suffering mode, enduring her until she tires out.
 “You tell yourself, This sucks, but at least we know what to expect,” Johnson says.

 - Fear of making things worse.
 “You can easily feel that, as unpleasant as things are when the problem person holds forth, saying anything to him or her — especially when the group is gathered — will only make the person react badly and create worse feelings all around,” she notes.